Tessa Jowell BRAIN MATRIX

 It’s important to understand what molecular profile a tumour has, because some drugs only work on certain profiles, and this ensures doctors can give treatments that will work best in each case.

 One of the most important things that a clinical study can do for the patients of the future is to collect really good quality data from people going through the new treatments.
 The data will be used to find patterns in treatment-response and to form new questions that need to be researched.

-All the participants of the Tessa Jowell BRAIN-MATRIX study will be contributing their information, e.g. imaging and molecular test results, to BRIAN.
+All the participants of the Tessa Jowell BRAIN MATRIX study will be contributing their information to BRIAN.
 As this is an inbuilt part of the study, the data collected will be more complete, and therefore of the best quality possible.

 A great strength of BRIAN is that it will collect data from clinical sources (i.e. doctors) but it will also enable participants to record their own observations too.
 In this way people will be able to share what it is really like to be living with a brain tumour, and they will be able to compare their experiences with others going through the same thing.

-If you are living with a brain tumour and interested in contributing to BRIAN, you don't have to be on any studies, just have your NHS number to hand.
+If you are living with a brain tumour and interested in contributing to BRIAN, you don’t have to be on any studies, just follow the link below to sign up today.

-This is a study to set up a system in the UK to enable patients with glioma to be given treatments specific to their cancer, with the goal of reducing side effects and increasing survival.
+This study will set up a system in the UK to enable patients with a glioma to be given treatments specific to their tumour, with the goal of reducing side effects and increasing survival.

 The team will have tested whether it is possible to get a molecular profile of a brain tumour fast enough to influence which treatment is offered.